 Museum & Buildings

-Coming soon to a library near you: the CB to You Mobile Art Lab!
+Coming soon to a community near you: the CB to You Mobile Art Lab!

 The CB to You Mobile Art Lab is a traveling pop-up art experience energizing the power of community through art.
 Featuring regional artists from across Northwest Arkansas, the art lab will be visiting local libraries and festivals around the region to bring artmaking, music, storytelling, and more.

 Find out when CB to You is coming to your community here, or sign up for eNews to learn more about what’s happening with Crystal Bridges.

 Please see individual event listings for details on artists, activities, and performances.

 Keep an eye on this space for updates about new stops and CB to You events, or sign up for eNews and be the first to hear where the mobile art lab is headed next!